Towards Fine-Grained and Multi-Granular Contrastive Language-Speech Pre-training: Model

 \subsection{Fine-Grained and Multi-Granular Contrastive Language--Speech Pre-training}

 We adopt a two-stage curriculum for speech--text representation learning with fine-grained and multi-granular contrastive supervision.
 The training focus progressively shifts from pure fine-grained alignment to a balance between cross-granularity generalization and robust fine-grained discrimination.
 In the first stage, speech and text are aligned using standard contrastive learning on large-scale data paired with fine-grained captions.
 In the second stage, we introduce multi-positive contrastive learning with diverse global and fine-grained captions at multiple granularities.
+We provide ablation studies on multi-stage training in~Appendix~\ref{sec:ablation_multi_stage_training}.

 \paragraph{Stage One} Given a speech clip $\mathbf{x}$ and its paired tokenized fine-grained caption $\mathbf{y}_{\mathrm{F}}$, the speech encoder produces frame-level representations that are aggregated via mean pooling over time, followed by MLP projection and $\ell_2$ normalization to obtain a speech embedding $\mathbf{s} \in \mathbb{R}^d$.
 For text, we take the final-layer \texttt{[CLS]} hidden state from the text encoder, followed by an MLP projection and $\ell_2$ normalization to obtain a text embedding $\mathbf{t}_{\mathrm{F}} \in \mathbb{R}^d$.
 Here, $d$ is the embedding space dimensionality.
 We use a symmetric InfoNCE~\cite{infonce} loss, with each paired speech and text forming a positive example, and all other non-matching pairs within the same batch serving as negatives: